aberardinelli/lily58build/README.md

 Each PCB will get one TRRS jack and one reset switch installed on the top (taped) side of the PCB, in the upper inner corner.

+*Note: The pins (and sockets, under the blue tape) shown to the left of the TRRS jack and reset switch in the image below were added in a future step.*
 ![Front of Lily58 PCB with TRRS jack and reset switch](images/TRRS_reset.jpg)

 Place each component, hold in place with masking/washi tape if necessary, turn the PCBs over, and solder in place.
 Each TRRS jack should have 4 pins to solder and each reset switch should have 2 pins to solder.

 # Step 5: Prep the OLED display

 At the end of the Lily58 logo on the top (taped) side each PCB, there are four jumper terminals.
-Apply solder to bridge each pair.
+Apply solder to bridge each pair, shown in the top of the circled area in the image below.

 ![Four jumper terminals to be bridged](images/bridges.jpg)